huxinda/UDL_Zemax_ZPL/README.md

   --- _color theme modified from Solarized (http://ethanschoonover.com/solarized)_

-  --- _keyword auto-completion and numeric/string function calltips (work in progress)_
+  --- _keyword auto-completion and numeric/string function calltips (work in progress, contact me if you'd like to contribute)_

   ---